Clients & Policies

 "https://[2001:db8::1]/api/**"

-inspect_payload = true (default)
+https_mode = "inspect" (default)

-- Full HTTP inspection including headers and body
+- Full HTTP inspection after TLS interception

 - TLS is terminated and re-encrypted (MITM)